Personal Homepage of Mark Kambites

 We continue the study of the structure of general subgroups (in particular maximal subgroups, also known as group \(\mathcal{H}\)-classes) of special inverse monoids.
 Recent research of the authors has established that these can be quite wild, but in this paper we show that if we restrict to special inverse monoids which are \(E\)-unitary (or have a weaker property we call \(\mathcal{R}_1\)-injectivity), the maximal subgroups are strongly governed by the group of units.
 In particular, every maximal subgroup has a finite index subgroup which embeds in the group of units.
 We give a construction to show that every finite group can arise as a maximal subgroup in an \(\mathcal{R}_1\)-injective special inverse monoid with trivial group of units.
 It remains open whether every combination of a group \(G\) and finite index subgroup \(H\) can arise as maximal subgroup and group of units.

-We study the group \(\mathcal{H}\)-classes (also known as maximal subgroups, in the sense of semigroup theory) of finitely presented special inverse monoids.
-We show that the group \(\mathcal{H}\)-classes which can arise in such monoids are exactly the recursively presented groups, and moreover every such group \(\mathcal{H}\)-class can also arise in the \(E\)-unitary case.
-We also prove that the possible groups of units are exactly the finitely generated recursively presented groups; this improves upon a result of, and answers a question of, the first author and Ruskuc.
-These results give the first significant insight into the group \(\mathcal{H}\)-classes of such monoids beyond the group of units, and the results together demonstrate that it is possible for the subgroup structure to have a complexity which significantly exceeds that of the group of units.
-We also observe that a finitely presented special inverse monoid (even an \(E\)-unitary one) may have infinitely many pairwise non-isomorphic group \(\mathcal{H}\)-classes.
+We study the maximal subgroups (also known as group \(\mathcal{H}\)-classes, in the sense of semigroup theory) of finitely presented special inverse monoids.
+We show that the maximal subgroups which can arise in such monoids are exactly the recursively presented groups, and moreover every such maximal subgroup can also arise in the \(E\)-unitary case.
+We also prove that the possible groups of units are exactly the finitely generated recursively presented groups; this improves upon a result of, and answers a question of, the first author and Ruškuc.
+These results give the first significant insight into the maximal subgroups of such monoids beyond the group of units, and the results together demonstrate that (perhaps surprisingly) it is possible for the subgroup structure to have a complexity which significantly exceeds that of the group of units.
+We also observe that a finitely presented special inverse monoid (even an \(E\)-unitary one) may have infinitely many pairwise non-isomorphic maximal subgroups; this contrasts sharply with the case of (non-inverse) special monoids, where Malheiro showed that all idempotents lie in the \(\mathcal{D}\)Green-class of \(1\), from which it follows that all maximal subgroups are isomorphic.

 Representations and identities of plactic-like monoids (with Alan J. Cain, Marianne Johnson and António Malheiro)